awspring/spring-cloud-aws/README.md

 - [Spring Cloud Config Server](https://github.com/spring-cloud/spring-cloud-config) supports AWS Parameter Store and Secrets Manager
 - [Spring Integration for AWS](https://github.com/spring-projects/spring-integration-aws)

-## Current Efforts

-We are working on Spring Cloud AWS 3.0 - a major release that includes moving to AWS SDK v2 and re-thinking most of the integrations.

 ## Checking out and building